Ukrainian State: Dissolution

 Almost the entire commanding staff of the Ukrainian State armed forces consisted of officers of the former Imperial Russian Army.
 Most officers were not supportive of the Ukrainian cause and viewed it as a way to make it through tough times.
 At the same time, wide masses of the population did not have a developed sense of nationalism and mainly chose to follow socialist and communist principles.

+Following the defeat of Central Powers, part of the Council of Ministers adopted a pro-Entente orientation and initiated talks with members of the oppositionary Ukrainian National Union.
+Negotiations resulted in the creation of a new cabinet on 19–24 October, which included members of the Ukrainian Party of Socialists-Federalists.
+In his charter from 29 October, the hetman declared his allegiance to ideas of Ukrainian independence and promised to accelerate the execution of agrarian reform and preparations for convening the parliament.

-Following the armistice ending World War I, Ukrainian socialists formed the Directorate of Ukraine (the "Directory"), whose forces were spearheaded by the Sich Riflemen and "Greycoats".
+After the armistice ending World War I, Ukrainian socialists formed the Directorate of Ukraine (the "Directory"), whose forces were mainly composed of the Sich Riflemen and "Greycoats".
+On 14 November, after the end of World War I, Skoropadsky declared his course on a federal union with non-Bolshevik Russia, hoping to satisfy demands of the Entente.
+Simultaneously, he appointed a new government headed by Sergei Gerbel.
+These actions led to a rebellion spearheaded by the Ukrainian National Union.
 Although German and Austrian troops had not yet withdrawn from Ukraine, they had no further interest in fighting.
-Most of Skoropadskyi's own forces changed sides and joined the Directory.
+Most of Skoropadsky's own forces changed sides and joined the Directory.

 On 16 November 1918, starting in Bila Tserkva, fighting broke out in the Hetmanate.
-Skoropadskyi had to turn to the thousands of Russian White Guard officers who had escaped to Ukraine with the intention of joining Denikin's Volunteer Army in the region of the Don river further east.
-They were assembled into a "Special Corps" but proved unable to resist the Directory's forces led by Symon Petliura.
-Skoropadskyi abdicated his position as Hetman on 14 December, as the Ukrainian People's Army took Kyiv.
-He was expelled and the Hetmanate was replaced by the provisional government of the Directorate.
+Skoropadsky had to turn to the thousands of Russian White Guard officers who had escaped to Ukraine with the intention of joining Denikin's Volunteer Army in the region of the Don river further east.
+The officers were assembled into a "Special Corps" but proved unable to resist the Directory's forces led by Symon Petliura.
+Skoropadsky abdicated his position as Hetman on 14 December, as the Ukrainian People's Army took Kyiv.
+He fled to Switzerland and then Germany under disguise.
+Upon his abdication, Skoropadsky transferred his powers to the Council of Ministers, which in its turn surrendered itself to the Directorate.